-Audit Scotland: NHS staffing threat to post-Covid recovery
+Audit Scotland: NHS staffing could threaten post-Covid recovery

 Mr Boyle said it remained to be seen if the government's recovery strategy could be realised, and he emphasised the importance of reliable data to inform workforce planning.

-"One of the key conclusions in our report is that the NHS needs to reform to become more financially sustainable, rather than reinventing back to where we were before the pandemic on an already unstainable model, " he said.
+"One of the key conclusions in our report is that the NHS needs to reform to become more financially sustainable, rather than reinventing back to where we were before the pandemic on an already unsustainable model, " he said.

 He suggested a sustainable long-term model would see a shift away from hospital care to a preventative primary care-based setting, where people are treated closer to home.